 Defamation and Privacy

-- Refrain from making or spreading false or malicious statements about others, especially if they are competitors, critics, or public figures.
+- Avoid publishing false, defamatory, or malicious remarks, particularly about competitors, critics, or public figures.

 Contracts and Endorsements